ariskyr/Untitled-2.5D-Platformer/README.md

 ## Sound and Music

- [Placeholder: idk, will see]
+1. Dialogue has animal crossing style sounds (using vowels and different pitch and played frequency of each sound.
+New AudioSO (Scriptable Objects) can be easily made using the Assets/NPCs/Dialogue/Audio/DialogueAudioInfoSO.cs script)

 ## Platform and Technology

     * Unity Engine
     * Windows

 ## Controls
 Standard Inputs used by most games, Scheme can be changed from the options (in the future) For now:
     1. WASD -> Movement
     2. Left click -> Attack
     3. E -> Interact

 ## Installation